[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Unstructured data as a knowledge source | Microsoft Learn

-On the other hand, Route B in this article (local Excel file upload) is a static approach that copies and stores data in Dataverse.
+In contrast, Route B in this article (local Excel file upload) is a static approach where a copy is stored in Dataverse.

-Updates to the source file are not reflected until manually re-uploaded (see 5.5).
+Updates to the original file are not reflected until you manually re-upload (see 5.5).

 When a user makes a query, the system uses their connection information to check the data source and verify they have permission to see the content.
 Even though the system stores chunks and indexes locally in Dataverse, it performs a live check on the queries to make sure the current user has access to the data before providing a summary or response.